salalaslam/learn-react/GUIDEBOOK.md

 - Always destructure props and state for readability.
 - Use constants for repetitive strings or values to avoid typos.
-- Avoid hardcoded styles in JSX; use CSS classes or inline styles via objects.
 - Always confirm all delete or important actions with the user to prevent accidental data loss or unintended actions.
 Use modal dialogs or confirmation prompts.
 - Regularly check for spelling errors.
 Utilize an extension like [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) for assistance.